judahben149/Flix_Fix_Compose/README.md

 # Flix_Fix_Compose
 This is a rewrite of Flix Fix, a movie-recommendation app, using Jetpack Compose.
+It fetches and displays movies using the TMDB REST API.

 Work in Progress  🚧

 ## Build tools ⚒️
 * Kotlin